Mission. Results. Goal.

 The mission of the Capital Area Food Bank is to feed those who suffer from hunger in the Washington metro area by acquiring food and distributing it through its network of partner agencies; and educating, empowering and enlightening the community about the issues of hunger and nutrition.
 CAFB is a member of Feeding America, a national network of 200 food banks.

-Many of the food bank’s 700 partner agencies report they are seeing a tremendous increase in those seeking food assistance, from 30 to 100 percent.
+Many of the food bank’s 500 partner agencies report they are seeing a tremendous increase in those seeking food assistance, from 30 to 100 percent.
 This increase is due to: job loss, the economy, high cost of housing, lack of health care and other issues.
-The CAFB’s motto is ’til no one is hungry.
+The CAFB’s motto is Together we can solve hunger.

 CAFB by the Numbers